TGAC/COPO-documentation/profile/standalone/standalone-profile-walkthrough.rst

       **Stand-alone Profile: Add new profile record icon**

-#. **Contact COPO via email** dialogue is displayed indictating that the user is not a member of any manifest group
+#. **Contact COPO via email** dialogue is displayed indicating that the user is not a member of any manifest group
    and that the user must make a request to be added to a manifest group to make ToL manifest submissions if the user would like to do so.